Bitflops/Processing/README.md

 The code is based on the <a href=http://processing.org/learning/library/texturedsphere.html>textured sphere example </a>  from the processing forum.
 Barely display information and texture selection functions have been added.

-Images come from Nasa's MGS,MRO and the JPL.
+Images are provided by Nasa's MGS,MRO and the JPL.